Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 For POC/Lab environments, a single Avi controller will suffice.
 For production environments, it’s advisable to deploy 3 controllers and cluster them.

-Configure credentials and email for the admin user.
+Step 1: Configure credentials and email for the admin user.

-Configure DNS server and backup passphrase.
+Step 2: Configure the DNS server and backup passphrase.

-(Optional) Configure Email settings.
+Step 3: (Optional) Configure email settings.

 Select No Orchestrator for orchestrator integration.

-Select No for multiple tenants.
+Select No for multi-tenancy.

-Clicking on No will complete the initial configuration for the Avi Controller and will land you on the Avi dashboard.
+Clicking on No will complete the initial configuration for the Avi Controller, and you will land on the Avi dashboard.

 Create and Deploy Avi Service Engine